 Of important note, Marlinton is also a town of artists.
 Marlinton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Marlinton’s character.

-Marlinton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Marlinton does not have a public transit system used by locals to get to and from work.

 The population of Marlinton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Marlinton, 21.23% have at least a bachelor's degree.